 Egg

 Eggs are used in some cooking production.
 Students are encouraged to check the menu and ingredient lists.
-Our Power Plant station is free of eggs, and we always offer at least one vegan dessert at Vail Commons.
+The Power Plant station is free of eggs, and we always offer at least one vegan dessert at Vail Commons.

 Soy

-We use canola oil to fry food and olive or canola in recipe production.
+We use canola oil to fry food and olive or canola oil in recipe production.
 Tofu, tempeh and edamame are found on menus.
 Students with soy allergies are encouraged to check recipe ingredient lists and food labels of processed foods.

-Reach Us
+Contact Us